hg-mirrors/pypy_extradoc/blog/draft/2020-08-12-new-chapter-for-pypy.rst

 their community goals.
 While this framework was a great fit for the early PyPy community, times change and all good things must come to an end.

-PyPy will remain free software, but the community's structure and organizational underpinnings will be changing and the PyPy community will be exploring options outside of the charitable realm for its next phase of growth.
+PyPy will remain a free and open source project, but the community's structure and organizational underpinnings will be changing and the PyPy community will be exploring options outside of the charitable realm for its next phase of growth ("charitable" in the legal sense -- PyPy will remain a community project).

 During the last year PyPy and Conservancy have worked together to properly utilise the generous donations made by stalwart PyPy enthusiats over the years